 · 2012.
 The Guru in South Asia: New Interdisciplinary Perspectives.
 Routledge. (with Aya Ikegame).

 · 2009.
 Blood Donation, Bioeconomy, Culture.
 Special issue of Body & Society 15, 2.

 Articles and book chapters

 · Forthcoming.
-‘Anonymity and Transgression: Caste, Social Reform, and Blood Donation in India’ in The Book of Anonymity, edited by the Reconfiguring Anonymity Research Group. (with Dwaipayan Banerjee).
+‘Anonymity and Transgression: Caste, Social Reform, and Blood Donation in India’ in The Book of Anonymity, edited by Anon Collective.
+Earth: punctum books, forthcoming 2020. (with Dwaipayan Banerjee)

 · 2019.
 ‘Awakening Hindu Nationalism Through Yoga: Swami Ramdev and the Bharat Swabhiman Movement’.
 Contemporary South Asia (with Bhuvi Gupta).